Nithish-github/YOLOv10/README.md

 ## <span style="color:yellow"> Consistent Dual Assignments for NMS-free Training
 ![alt text](images/image2.png)

-## To combine the strengths of both label assignment strategies, <br> they introduced a one-to-one matching head to the YOLO model alongside the traditional one-to-many head. <br> Both heads are optimized during training, but only the one-to-one head is used for inference, eliminating the need for NMS post-processing and maintaining efficient deployment.  <span style="color:yellow"> This dual approach enhances accuracy and convergence speed.
+## To combine the strengths of both label assignment strategies, <br> they introduced a one-to-one matching head to the YOLO model alongside the traditional one-to-many head. <br> Both heads are optimized during training, but only the one-to-one head is used for inference, eliminating the need for NMS post-processing and maintaining efficient deployment. **This dual approach enhances accuracy and convergence speed.**